Esty Quesada: Controversies

-Quesada's radical statements have gotten her into a lot of trouble over the course of her career.

-After her beginnings on YouTube in 2015, she gained popularity mainly due to a video published in May 2017 entitled Carlota Corredera: gorda traicionera, in which she attacked said television presenter, referring to her as "a fat self-conscious woman who promotes body positivity and curviness after losing 60 kilos" and stating that "nobody has to make you feel bad about your weight, Carlota Corredera.
+After her beginnings on YouTube in 2015, Quesada gained popularity mainly due to a video published in May 2017 entitled Carlota Corredera: gorda traicionera, in which she criticized a television presenter, referring to her as "a fat self-conscious woman who promotes body positivity and curviness after losing 60 kilos" and stating that "nobody has to make you feel bad about your weight, Carlota Corredera.
 Maybe you are a self-conscious fat girl who thinks that she doesn't deserve to live because she's fat".

 That same year, in the TV program Snacks de tele, she stated that "Andalusians are people, but maybe they are a little bit below the rest".

 In 2021, she intervened in the Feroz Awards gala with a controversial monologue on ETA terrorism.
 A few months later, in September 2021, in the program La Fábrica de Gabriel Rufián she stated that Vox should be killed, that a limpet bomb should be placed in the wedding of Cristina Pedroche and Dabiz Muñoz, or that the influencer Pelayo Díaz "allegedly deserves death", as a result of which the said party announced that it was going to initiate legal action against both.
 In view of the controversy, Quesada apologized, claiming that she was speaking in a metaphorical way and stating that "I lost my way.
 I always speak in a humorous way, but perhaps this situation did not require it."
-Rufián, for her part, distanced herself from Quesada's comments and said that she didn't agree with them, even though the show wasn't live but was a recording that could have been edited to take out those parts.
+Rufián, for his part, distanced himself from Quesada's comments and said that he did not agree with them.